From traditional

 17. Candied Sweet Potatoes or Yams with Marshmallows:

-Combining sweet potatoes with marshmallows is an unexpected flavour and texture combination for French people.
+Combining sweet potatoes with marshmallows is an unexpected flavour and texture combination, not just to a lot of cultures, not just the French.

 18. Turkey should look like a turkey, not Frankenstein